-Aid agencies scrambled to respond to the immediate needs of the Rohingya population, as the people of Bangladesh opened their doors to their destitute neighbours.
+Aid agencies scrambled to respond to the immediate needs of the Rohingya population, as the people of Bangladesh opened their doors to their displaced neighbours.

 Initially, the focus was on a life-saving response, providing water, food, healthcare and vaccinations to prevent deaths and disease outbreaks.